drfoxvet/drfoxvet-net/site/content/post/farming-and-consuming-with-less-harm-and-the-the-glyphosate-saga.md

 Riechelman-Casarin L, Valente LC, Otton R, Barbisan LF, Romualdo GR.
 Are glyphosate or glyphosate-based herbicides linked to Metabolic dysfunction-associated steatotic liver disease (MASLD)?
 The weight of current evidence.
 Environmental Toxicology and Pharmacology.
 Published online April 2025:104705. doi:10.1016/j.etap.2025.104705

+Glyphosate is an endocrine disruptor and may cause reduced fertility and erectile dysfunction.

 According to legal experts, the average Roundup settlement payout is $150,000 per plaintiff.
 Bayer agreed to pay nearly $11 billion to settle Roundup safety claims, but over 40,000 active lawsuits remain in litigation.
 Lawsuits claim using Roundup, a popular herbicide containing glyphosate, caused plaintiffs’ non-Hodgkin lymphoma and other cancers.
 (Statement from https://www.drugwatch.com/legal/roundup-settlements/#)

 It would therefore be advisable to consume USDA Organically Certified foods since glyphosate is prohibited under organic standards, and organic soils a less nutrient-deficient than conventional.